Do Natural Remedies Help Fight Ovarian Cancer?

 The reality about the use of natural remedies to fight ovarian cancer

 Health professionals and Diet and Nutrition experts say there is NO anti-cancer food, drink, or diet.
 Even when the potential of a particular food compound has been investigated, evidence has shown that cancer cannot be treated, prevented or cured by regular consumption of a particular food or drink.
+However, they do recommend maintaining a balanced diet, giving priority to fresh foods and less room for ultra-processed foods.

 The AECC experts clarify that natural remedies are not recommended since they lack scientific basis and effectiveness.
 They should therefore not be used.
 We often believe them to be harmless.
 However, in reality they can cause interactions, interfere with the treatment prescribed by the doctor, and even harm the patient.